USSURATONCACHI/c_vector.h/README.md

 * `T vec_T_at(vec_T vec, int i);` - returns the i-th item (copies by value).
 * `T* vec_T_atref(vec_T vec, int i);` - returns the pointer to i-th element.

+# Examples

+You can try examples for yourself by going to examples folder and using `make <test-name>` to run tests.
+Like this: `make 01_simple`.